COVID-19 Shoot Guidelines

 ● Appropriate disinfecting processes should be followed - using Barbicide or equivalent.

-● If HMU artist cannot maintain 2m-distancing, they should wear appropriate PPE (see PPE and sanitisation section below).
+● If HMU artist cannot maintain social distancing, they should limit face-to-face positioning or refer to the PPE and

-● HMU should be kept separate from Wardrobe and sufficient space should be made available both departments to maintain 2m-distancing.
+● HMU should be kept separate from Wardrobe and sufficient space should be made available both departments to maintain social distancing.

 NB: a waiver of rights by a crew member in respect of their contracting COVID-19 is of no value - UK law does not permit excluding liability for causing injury or death through negligence, so a waiver is not part of this guidance.